espruino/Espruino/README_BuildProcess.md

 * `ESPR_NO_PRETOKENISE` - Don't include code to pretokenise functions marked with `"ram"` - code pretokenised in the IDE can still be executed
 * `ESPR_NO_PASSWORD` - Disable password protection on the console (E.setPassword/E.lockConsole)

+These are used for ESP32:

+* `ESP_STACK_SIZE=25000` - the stack size allocated for the Espruino task
+* `ESP_HEAP_SIZE=40000` - how much free heap to leave (ESP32 builds change the amount of variables depending on free RAM, but leave enough heap eg for HTTPS)

 ### chip